If you have specific questions not included above, please contact our Competitive Director, Chrystal Johnson at Chrystal@BrooksideSoccer.org.

 The Register Now button should be used to select BSC programs for registration.

-For competitive team tryouts, select the program 2016-2017 BSC Competitive Team Tryouts.
+For competitive team tryouts, select the program 2017-2018 BSC Competitive Tryouts.

 The other mandates from US Soccer include small-sided games and concussion initiatives to eliminate heading in lower age divisions.

 If you would like more information on age division and concussion initiative being implemented by youth soccer in the US, there is an interview with World Class Coaching’s Tom Mura who interviews Heartland Soccer’s Shane Hackett, Brookside Soccer’s Nick Garcia, Kansas Youth Soccer’s Chris Duke and Sporting KC Academy’s Jon Parry.

 Team roster sizes are determined by the age division of the team.
 BSC competitive teams participate in the Heartland Soccer Association (HSA) league in the fall and spring and follow mandated roster limits for the number of players who may dress for games.

 BSC roster is the optimum for a team to provide for development of our players.